-Every month, I offer a workshop to women in my community who are either contemplating or in the early stages of divorce.
-At every Second Saturday workshop we invite a therapist, and a family law attorney to join me in discussing the different dynamics of divorce- emotional, legal, and financial.
-We cover a lot of basics, and what is most interesting, is that many attendees don’t even think to get a financial planner involved during the early stages of the divorce process.
-But, that is exactly when we should be involved.
+Every month, I offer a workshop to women in my community who are either contemplating or are in the early stages of divorce.
+The second Saturday of each month, we invite a therapist and a family law attorney to join me and discuss the different dynamics of divorce: emotional, legal and financial.
+We cover a lot of basics, and what is most interesting is that many attendees don’t even think to get a financial planner involved during the early stages of the divorce process.
+But, that is exactly when they should be involved.

 A well-trained divorce financial planner can help you understand the value and tax pitfalls of your marital estate, help propose or analyze settlement options, assist in completing your mandatory financial disclosure and accurately estimate child and spousal support.
-When your divorce is finalized we help to make sure your settlement is optimized and puts you in the best position to thrive for a long, long time.
+When your divorce is finalized they help make sure your settlement is optimized to put you in the best position to thrive for a long, long time.

-As a divorce financial planner, my job is to help you plan for 3 distinct phases of the divorce process:
+As a divorce financial planner, my job is to help you plan for three distinct phases of the divorce process:

 1. Preparing to separate